 Controlled spin transport in graphene and other two-dimensional materials has become increasingly promising for applications in devices.
 Of particular interest are custom-tailored heterostructures, known as van der Waals heterostructures, that consist of stacks of two-dimensional materials in a precisely controlled order.

 Billions of spintronic devices such as sensors and memories are already being produced.
 Every hard disk drive has a magnetic sensor that uses a flow of spins, and magnetic random access memory (MRAM) chips are becoming increasingly popular.

-Professor Francisco Guinea, who co-authored the paper, said: “The field of spintronics has brought to light a number of novel aspects in the behaviour of solids.
+Professor Francisco Guinea, who co-authored the paper, said: “The field of spintronics has brought to light a number of novel aspects in the behavior of solids.
 The study of fundamental aspects of the motion of spin carrying electrons is one of the most active fields in the physics of condensed matter.

-Overall, the field of spintronics in graphene and related 2D materials is currently moving towards the demonstration of practical graphene spintronic devices such as coupled nano-oscillators for applications in fields of space communication, high‐speed radio links, vehicle radar and interchip communication applications.
+Overall, the field of spintronics in graphene and related 2D materials is currently moving towards the demonstration of practical graphene spintronic devices such as coupled nano-oscillators for applications in fields of space communication, high‐speed radio links, vehicle radar, and interchip communication applications.

 Reference: “Colloquium: Spintronics in graphene and other two-dimensional materials” by A. Avsar, H. Ochoa, F. Guinea, B. Özyilmaz, B. J. van Wees, and I. J. Vera-Marun, 2 June 2020, Review of Modern Physics.

 Advanced materials is one of The University of Manchester’s research beacons – examples of pioneering discoveries, interdisciplinary collaboration and cross-sector partnerships that are tackling some of the biggest questions facing the planet.